Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 {% include 'blocks/_healthInsuranceQuestion.html' %}

-I work with [Feather](/out/popsure) and B-Protected since a few years.
-I know them personally.
-We met dozens of times and worked on many guides together.
-Feather helped me save over 400€ per month on health insurance.
-You can trust their advice.
+I work with [Feather Insurance](/out/popsure) since 2018.
+They helped me get private health insurance and save over 400€ per month.
+They speak English, and they have a lot of experience with expat freelancers.

 **If you are a freelance artist, publicist or art teacher**, you can apply for the *[[Künstlersozialkasse]]* after you get your freelance visa.
 They will pay half of your health insurance, and half of your [public pension insurance](/glossary/gesetzliche%20Rentenversicherung).
 It's a really good deal.